Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ### Heat Map of Numeric Variables
 ![image](https://user-images.githubusercontent.com/115194266/213324575-ddddfe1a-de13-4666-ab83-885560e08533.png)
 A heat map can be used to display correlations between multiple variables.
-By using a heat map, we can display
+By using a heat map, we can display the correlations between all the numeric variables in this data set.
+It also allows us how to quantify how strong the correlation is between two variables rather than just visualizing it compared to the methods above.
+The strongest correlation is between budget and gross with a correlation of .75.
+The second strongest correlational relationship is between votes and gross with a .63.
+Votes represents the total number of user ratings a movie has receieved.
+This is a much stronger relationship compared to score and gross, which only has a correlation of .19.
+Comparing these two correlations, it's clear that the number of votes/reviews are more indicative of gross profit than a movies IMDB score.
+Another noteworthy correlational relationship is budget and votes with a correlation of .49, which is the third highest amongst all the numeric variables.
+This suggests that a higher budget also leads to a higher amount of exposure which in turn leads to more reviews.